haohanyang/mongodb-toolkit/README.md

 # MongoDB Toolkit

-MongoDB Toolkit is a utility library extracted from [MongoDB Compass](https://github.com/mongodb-js/compass) for exporting data, importing data, analyzing schemas, and more.
+MongoDB Toolkit is a utility library that wraps utilities from [MongoDB Compass](https://github.com/mongodb-js/compass) for exporting data, importing data, analyzing schemas, and more.

 ## Features